JPeterMugaas/efxc2/INSTALL.md

 ## [Cygwin](https://www.cygwin.com/)

-Unfortunately, the Cygwin release version of GCC is 11.4.0 so you need to install a test version of GNU GCC from the Cygwin setup utility.
+For Cygwin, if you are using GCC 11.4.0, you will require the fmt library.
+If you are using a test version of GNU GCC from the Cygwin setup utility, no extra library is required.

 1. To compile this program for Cygwin, make a directory for building the files then enter:
 ```